Rickwood Field, Willie Mays' first pro park and monument of opportunity and oppression, welcomes MLB

 Now, the big leagues are coming to Birmingham.
 Rickwood Field, the oldest professional ballpark in the U.S. and former home to baseball Hall of Famer Mays and the Birmingham Black Barons of the Negro Leagues, will host an MLB game between the St. Louis Cardinals and San Francisco Giants on Thursday.

 The game meant to honor Mays and many other Negro Leaguers will be both somber and reminiscent.
-Mays, the electrifying center fielder who left an enduring mark on baseball, died Tuesday afternoon, a day after announcing that he wouldn’t attend the game in person.
+Mays, the electrifying center fielder who left an enduring mark on baseball, died Tuesday, a day after announcing that he wouldn’t attend the game in person.

 Rickwood Field — a landmark of hope